Guin-Kiwi/EasyPass/README.md

 	2. As a user, I want to be able to read my passwords and store them in one file so that I don't have to remember them at all times.
 	3. As a user, I want to update my passwords so that they stay secure and I minimize the risks of hacking.
 	4. As a user, I want to be able to delete my passwords when I no longer need them.
+	5. As a user, I want my password secret so that no body else can access it. -> libraries

 ### Use cases:
-- User Login (gain access to the EasyPass user specific file)
+- Enter Login (gain access to the EasyPass user specific file)
 - Generate or check validity of a new password before storage
-- Store password/s from platform accounts in (user_name.txt)
+- Save password/s from platform accounts in (user_name.txt)
 - Remove password/s from platform accounts in (user_name.txt)
 - Show passwords from platform accounts in (user_name.txt)